OlivierArgentieri-rezpackages/Rez-For-Unreal-Engine-Plugins/README.md

 # rez_unreal_engine_plugins

 ## Why ?
+To answer at this [topic](https://forums.unrealengine.com/t/how-to-add-ue-plugin-search-paths-via-env-vars/477095).

+Now we can load plugin using env on unreal-engine.

 Create custom environment variable for Unreal Engine, to dynamically load plugins.

-Now, each plugins can be a rez package
+Now, each plugins can be a rez package.

 ## Usage
 ```rez env StandaloneEditorPlugin -- start_engine```